 - Select the Settings menu and then Navigate over to Support.

 - Now choose Software Update, followed by Update Now.

 - The Samsung TV will check for updates if available and download them right away.

 - If you have an older Samsung TV model (2020 and older), you can follow this guide to check for software updates.

-If you have multiple devices in the room that is being controlled via the Smart Things app by Samsung, you might want to disable the Power On with mobile option.
+If you have multiple devices in the room that are being controlled via the Smart Things app by Samsung, you might want to disable the Power On with the mobile option.
 Here’s how to do it.

 - Select the Settings option from your TV’s home screen.